zeroamps/zeroamps/README.md

 # Welcome to my profile
 My name is Jozef and I have been working as a software engineer for 20 years, developing and maintaining various applications and systems for different domains and platforms.
+I'm mostly interested in Angular, React and .NET development.

 <!--
 **zeroamps/zeroamps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.